SolCard Review: Is No-KYC Access Worth The Fees?

 Account Or App NeededSolCard account at app.solcard.cc

-Time To First SpendOften minutes after funded, but longer if KYC or wallet activation is needed
+Time To First SpendOften minutes after funding, but longer if KYC or wallet activation is needed

-The basic online card can be set up quickly, but the smoother in-store version takes more work.
-If you want Apple Pay or Google Pay support, you may need identity verification first, and wallet activation can add extra delay even after the card is issued.
+The basic online card can be set up quickly.
+The verified tier takes more work: identity verification is required first, and wallet activation can add extra delay even after the card is issued.
+If Apple Pay or Google Pay support is a requirement, Full Access is the only path.

 SolCard open account online section showing the three-step process for sign-in, identity verification, and card activation.